 As overwhelmed and as stressed as we currently feel, it is important to still find time to play, move, be silly, and laugh with our children.
 It’s surprising how quickly our mood changes when we all have fun together.

-For example, roll a ball back and forth with your children with in plank position, have a crawling race with your family, join in the obstacle course that your children created, dance to your favourite music in your lounge room, throw teddy bears around the room then race to collect all of the teddy bears.
+For example, roll a ball back and forth with your children in plank position, have a crawling race with your family, join in the obstacle course that your children created, dance to your favourite music in your lounge room, throw teddy bears around the room then race to collect all of the teddy bears.

 Children are watching our behaviour to see how they can cope during this challenging time.
 So, try to schedule time into your day where you connect with your children through movement and play.